Another 10% discount for everyone? Let Vincent do better.

 • Very easy to set up and operate.

-• Built-in referral program.
+• Built-in referral program and timely customer nudges.

 Disadvantages:

-• Limited customization (widget placement, rewards logic).
+• Limited customization of widget placement and rewards logic.

-• API access limited to Enterprise plan.
+• API access only on the Enterprise plan.

 12. Yotpo Loyalty & Referrals